Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - testing.md

 # Testing Your New Exercise

-Since your GitHub branch isn’t linked to a playground, you’ll need to test your code locally.
-The directory structure shown below applies to step one.
+Since your GitHub branch isn’t linked to the playground yet, you can only test your code locally using this simple two-step process.

-📂 python-project<BR>
-&nbsp;&nbsp;&nbsp;&nbsp;📂 tools<BR>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🗋 timinator_tools.py<BR>

-1. Go to the `tools` directory and set RUNNING_ON_TECH_IO to False inside `timinator_tools.py`.
+* Write the solution as a learner would

-2. Code a solution in `exercise_name.py` just as a playground user would.
-Be sure to save your changes.
+  * Code a solution in `exercise_name.py` just as a playground user would.

-3. Run `exercise_name_test.py`.
+  * Be sure to __save your changes__ before running tests.

+* Run the exercise tests

+  * Run `exercise_name_test.py` in your terminal.

-When the exercise runs, you’ll see the same output that users see in the playground.
-The formatting is adjusted for terminal display, but the content is identical.
-On Tech.io, all output is sent to a “channel,” which Tech.io neatly organizes and presents.
-In your terminal, channels are shown on each output line, like this:
+  * When the exercise runs, you’ll see the __same output that users see in the playground__.

+  * Formatting is slightly adjusted for terminal display, but the __content is identical__.

+Example terminal output:

 ```text
 Win🎉> Success Channel on Tech.io.